StevenLomon/CS50-final-project/README.md

 And with THAT, the project was a wrap :)

-### Post-project edits and comments

 Edit: When I was recording the showcase of the problem, I did do one final change in refactoring the Rekognition code so that we don't have to create a new Rekognition object every time the get_rekognition_data function is called

-I will implement the Camera feature in the future!
-The vision there is to enable to laptop camera and detect a rubber duck with added bounding boxes as soon as one enters the frame

 ## Web hosting
 istherearubberduckinthisimage.com is available!
 I'm buying that!! :D